Linux-RISC/IRIX-diskless-workstation/README.md

 $ sudo rm -r diskless
 $ sudo tar xvf diskless.tar
 $ sudo chmod 777 diskless
+$ sudo mv diskless/* .
+$ sudo rmdir diskless
 ```
+Note that the "diskless" share must be the root directory, after unpacking diskless.tgz you should move all the contents to the parent directory and delete the empty "diskless" directory.

 <h3>4.
 Possible use cases:</h3>
 4.1 <b>Virtual</b> rescue disk in case of IRIX boot fail or disk failure, instead using a physical disk<br>
-4.2 Multiple IRIX versions on diskless directory to boot different IRIX versions for a specific machine/function:<br>
+4.2 Multiple IRIX versions on diskless directory to boot different IRIX versions for a specific machine/software:<br>
 <ul>
   <li>6.5.22/unix</li>
   <li>6.5.30/unix</li>